|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce RTX 2060 will be quite a bit (more or less 28%) faster with regards to anisotropic filtering than the Radeon R9 290. (explain)
+Texel RateThe GeForce RTX 2060 is quite a bit (more or less 28%) faster with regards to texture filtering than the Radeon R9 290. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison